prakhar1989/hugo-blog/_posts/2014-06-09-swift-first-impressions.markdown

 }
 {% endhighlight %}

-This is a nice-to-have feature if you don't want the local namespace.
+This is a nice-to-have feature if you don't want to populate the local namespace.

 ### Closures
 If you have any Javascript experience under your belt, chances are you have used closures.
 Closures are common in languages in which functions are treated as first-class citizens.
 I'll not go into details of explaining what closures are but to put it in one line - they are self-contained blocks of code that can be passed around your code.
 Closures basically capture or *close* the values of the data from the context in which they were defined.